LLM Routing Strategies in 2026: Reduce Token Costs Without Losing Quality

 3-Step Model Broker Pattern: Classify → Route → Escalate

-Model Broker Pattern:
+Model Routing Pattern:

 Step 1: Classify request complexity